Happiness Is the Road: Promotional activities

 The recording was financed by pre-ordering, which asked fans to order about a year in advance.
 In return, buyers would receive a special edition box-set with book-style special artwork containing both volumes.
 The band had used the same approach with the albums Anoraknophobia (2001) and Marbles (2004).
 As with Marbles, the names of everyone who pre-ordered before a certain date are listed in the special edition.

+"Real Tears for Sale" first appeared in the band's live set in late 2007, almost a year before the album release.
+It is one of seven songs that had been written earlier and were already recorded during the Somewhere Else sessions; the others are "A State of Mind", "Trap the Spark", "Older Than Me", "Throw Me Out", "Half the World" and "Especially True".
+As often with Marillion, the tracks' roots are even older (a part of "This Train is My Life" goes back to the 1999 marillion.com sessions and many songs were worked on during the Marbles sessions).

-The first single released ("Whatever Is Wrong With You") was released as a download, and fans were invited to enter a competition to make their own video to the track.
+The first single ("Whatever Is Wrong With You") was released as a download, and fans were invited to enter a competition to make their own video to the track.
 Videos were to be uploaded to YouTube and the video with the most views by 1 December 2008 won £5000.
 In addition, there was a further £5000 prize for the video judged by the band to be the best.

 Marillion made the album available for free on peer-to-peer file sharing networks as 128 kbit/s WMA files.
 When any of these tracks is first played, a pop-up box appears asking listeners to give the band their email address in return.
 This was used to contact downloaders with offers on Marillion merchandise.
 Everyone who submitted their e-mail address is also given the option to download the tracks as 128 kbit/s MP3 files without DRM, but is asked not to share these on any networks.